Author Archives: thetorzorean

 My father’s 25 de Abril

 Antonio Cabral de Melo We remember 25 de Abril as a nation’s embryonic struggle towards freedom.
 But for me, the Portuguese day of liberation took on new meaning when my father was buried on April 25, 2005.
-For … Continue reading
+The … Continue reading

 Posted in Uncategorized | 3 Comments